These are ALL THE FAVS in heavy rotation from Portland to Taiwan. Enjoy and please share your favs down in comments.

 No Fuss Sourdough Pizza Dough by Patrick Ryan

 Love this guy!
 My dough didn’t behave quite like his, but it turned out delicious.
-I’ve only made it once so I will continue to use this recipe and fine tune.
-What I love is the dough keeps in the fridge so you can make it all at once and save some for later in the week.
-It’s a great DIY easy dinner and perfect for casual parties.
+I experiment with fridge fermentation times which effects the sourdough flavor.
+What I most love is the dough keeps in the fridge for a week so you can make it all at once and save some for later in the week.
+It’s a fun and easy dinner.
+TIP: We pre-heat a heavy iron skillet, cook pizza in the oven (like Patrick does), but then we transfer skillet to gas stove top for about 5-7 minutes to crisp the pizza’s bottom.
+If we had a grill we’d use that.

 Indian Kichadi passed along from a friend so I have no idea who to credit – sorry!